jsphweid/Finale-Hotkey-Grid/README.md

 The second tab/menu would be:
 201-202-203-204-205, etc.

-### Going Deeper
+## Going Deeper
 Let's talk a little more about the routing.
-Besides the main script file, the only other .ahk file you might mess with is "finaleMacros.ahk".This file contains all of the actually macros: functions in this case.
-The functions, in this case, are nothing more than a set of instructions to tell the computer what to do.
+Besides the main script file, the only other .ahk file you might mess with is "finaleMacros.ahk".
+This file contains all of the actually macros: functions in this case.
+Functions, in this case, are nothing more than a set of instructions to tell the computer what to do.
 A basic example (in plain English): click here, click there, hit enter, wait for a window to be active, type "45", hit enter again.
 Those instructions might take up lines 70-86 in some .ahk file.
 How do I tell the computer to execute those lines every time a button is pressed?
 Basically, by wrapping it in {}'s and giving it a name like myFirstMacro().
 That's all a basic function is.

 So where is the part that tells the computer to run a particular function when a button is pressed?
 Let's continue.